 Research Group Review

-The goal of formalizing this review is to ensure Research Groups prioritize trials for their patient population, to reduce the number of studies that are low-accruing due to competing trials and to satisfy the NCI’s expectation of a disease group-specific prioritization process.
+The review is to ensure Research Groups prioritize trials for their patient population, to reduce the number of studies that are low-accruing due to competing trials.

 Frequently Asked Questions